mdejesus23/melnerdz-website/src/data/blogs/2026/01/javascript-es6-classes-oop/index.md

   - frontend
   - tutorial
   - beginner
+faqs:
+  - question: Are ES6 classes just syntactic sugar over prototypes?
+    answer: Yes, under the hood, ES6 classes still use JavaScript's prototype-based inheritance.
+The class syntax just provides a cleaner, more familiar way to work with it.
+  - question: Should I always use classes for OOP in JavaScript?
+    answer: Not necessarily.
+JavaScript is flexible—you can also use factory functions, object composition, or plain objects.
+Classes are great when you need inheritance and a clear structure.
+  - question: Can I use classes in all browsers?
+    answer: ES6 classes are supported in all modern browsers.
+For older browsers (IE11), you'd need a transpiler like Babel.
+  - question: What's the difference between class fields and constructor assignments?
+    answer: Class fields are declared outside the constructor and can have default values.
+Both approaches work, but class fields are cleaner for properties that don't depend on constructor arguments.
 ---

 Imagine you're running a bakery.
 Instead of writing instructions for each individual cake from scratch, you create a recipe template that tells you: "Every cake needs flour, sugar, eggs, and a baking method."
 That template is like a **class**—a blueprint for creating objects.